-This category includes accounts receivable, due from MICs Group of Health Services, accounts payable and accrued liabilities, mortgage payable and capital contribution repayable.
+This category includes accounts receivable, due from MICs Group of Health Services and accounts payable and accrued liabilities.
 They are initially recognized at cost and subsequently carried at amortized cost using the effective interest rate method, less any impairment losses on financial assets.